 The budget summary is auto populated with data from the other application pages and is not able to be altered by the applicant.
-If errors appear on this section, it often suggests there is a need to review and correct information that is presented on the budget detail pages.
+If errors appear in this section, it often suggests there is a need to review and correct information that is presented on the budget detail pages.
+If these errors persist or no data appears in this section, it is necessary to contact the IGX helpdesk via JUSIGX@kv.gov.